 Our assemblies will be conducted in a manner as sensitive and inclusive as to ensure that all children feel comfortable to attend the assembly However, parents/carers have the right to withdraw their child from any act or acts of Collective Worship.
 Those wishing to make such a request are encouraged to discuss with the head teacher: (a) any particular concerns they may have and (b) practical arrangements for the withdrawal.

 Other Faiths

-Although the majority of our worship will reflect broadly Christian beliefs and values, we are committed to respecting each other's faith stance and culture.
-Some assembles will portray other cultures and beliefs as they reflect the RE studied as part of the curriculum requirements
+We are committed to respecting each other's faith, stance and culture.
+Assemblies will allow pupil to consider other cultures and beliefs in the same way as RE is studied as part of the curriculum requirements.